my10c/paycheck-go/README.md

   -h  --help        Print help information
   -c  --configFile  Configuration file to be use.
 Default:
                     /usr/local/etc/paycheck/paycheck.conf
-  -S  --salary      The yearly salary before tax, required if no set in the
+  -S  --salary      The yearly salary before tax, required if not set in the
                     configuration file
-  -s  --state       The state where taxes is collected, required if no set in
+  -m  --maxsalary   The maximum allowed salary value -s  --state       The state where taxes is collected, required if not set in
                     the configuration file
   -H  --house       The monthly house rent/mortgage
   -C  --car         The monthly cars payment
   -v  --version     Show version
 ```

 #### Example